meg-an31/PubTrends-Data-Insights-for-Enhanced-Paper-Relevance/README.md

 To run the code, select **Runtime → Run all**.

-The final graph will be displayed at the bottom of the page. *I am so sorry about how long it takes to run! eutils limits the number of API calls you can make without a key (and google colab is also hellishly slow).*
+The final graph will be displayed at the bottom of the page. *I am so sorry about how long it takes to run! eutils limits the number of API calls you can make without a key (and google colab is also very slow).*

 ## Expected output
 The output should look something like this: